How Does the First Home Owner Grant Work?

 If you are building your own home, either with Residential Building WA or with another reputable WA home builder, the grant should be paid out once the construction work has started and the first progress payment has been made.
 As with new builds, if you apply directly to RevenueWA, you will also have to provide evidence that your name is registered on the Certificate of Title before receiving your grant for a contract to build.

 Can I Put the FHOG Towards My Deposit?

 This will depend on the lender that you apply to for your home loan.
 In the normal course of events, lenders prefer to see evidence of a cash deposit before they will approve a new home loan but some lenders are happy to consider a pending FHOG payment as part of the deposit if they are shown evidence that approval is imminent.
 If you would like to put your FHOG towards the deposit on your new home, we recommend talking to your lender about the matter to see if they are willing to accommodate your request.

 What if I Can’t Comply with the 6-Month Residence Requirement?

 If you move into your new home and subsequently find that you’re not able to remain there for 6 months, in order to meet the FHOG terms, you should contact RevenueWA at the earliest possible opportunity.
 They may be willing to reduce the residence requirement but if this is not the case, you can volunteer to repay the grant.
 In either case, it’s important that you take the first step: if you fail to inform RevenueWA of your problem and it is subsequently discovered in an investigation, you may be liable to pay a penalty in addition to repaying the grant.
 As the maximum penalty is 100% of the grant amount, it’s something you’ll want to avoid if at all possible.

-If you have any further questions about the FHOG and how it may apply to your contract to build a double storey home with New Level Homes, please feel free to contact us by phone or email.
+If you have any further questions about the FHOG and how it may apply to your contract to build a home with Residential Building WA, please feel free to contact us by phone or email.

 27 Aug 2021